-10.102.1150G HUMAN RESOURCES STANDARDS: ACCESS (1) General essential standards for public libraries are as follows:

-(a) The board and the director determine the days of the week and the hours during the day to be open to provide maximum service-;

-(b) The library is open during the week at least the following minimum hours.
+- 10.102.1150G HUMAN RESOURCES STANDARDS: ACCESS (1) General essential standards for public libraries are as follows: - (a) The board and the director determine the days of the week and the hours during the day to be open to provide maximum service-: - (b) The library is open during the week at least the following minimum hours.
 Many libraries exceed this minimum because the community, the board, and the director recognize that the number of hours of public service leads to greater use by the public.
-A library with more than one service outlet may use the total nonoverlapping hours of all outlets to meet the minimum requirement-:
+A library with more than one service outlet may use the total nonoverlapping hours of all outlets to meet the minimum requirement.

-(c) Library users who wish to copy materials available from noncirculating items or from computer files must have access to a photocopy machine or printer-;

-(d) The library must have a telephone and answer telephone inquiries.; and

-(e) remains the same.

-(a) Library customers are able to access library information from remote locations-:

-(b) When necessary, the library refers customers to other places to fulfill the customer's information needs-; and

-(c) Library has a web site where users can access electronic resources.
+- (c) Library users who wish to copy materials available from noncirculating items or from computer files must have access to a photocopy machine or printer-: - (d) The library must have a telephone and answer telephone inquiries,; and - (e) remains the same. - (2) General enhanced standards for public libraries are as follows: - (a) Library customers are able to access library information from remote locations. - (b) When necessary, the library refers customers to other places to fulfill the customer's information needs-; and - (c) Library has a web site where users can access electronic resources. - (3) remains the same.